malramsay64/phd-thesis/04_Machine_Learning/results.md

 is to find a suitable algorithm.
 @Tbl:classification_performance shows a range of algorithms tested, with each being described in @sec:supervised-learning-algorithms.
-Of the algorithms shown in @tbl:classification_performance, there are three which stand out for their performance;

-- K-Nearest Neighbours (KNN),
-- Decision Tree (DT), and
-- Neural Network (NN).

 The excellent performance of the decision tree algorithm is interesting, since it is sequence of conditional checks,